electrode-io/electrode-native/ern-api-gen/README.md

 Generated code somehow reflect what has been proposed on the wiki :
 [Messages-API-generation-proposal](https://gecgithub01.walmart.com/Electrode-Mobile-Platform/site/wiki/Messages-API-generation-proposal)

 The [sample](./sample) folder let you see what gets generated based on a sample schema.

 ##### Project Structure

 `api-hull` folder contains the base skeleton for an API lib, be it for Android/iOS or JS.
 `templates` folder contains api generation code templates for all platforms.

+##### Current suggested development procedure

+If you need to add new support or modify existing generating code, on Android a good way is to load the sample project in Android Studio and work from there to modify the Android code the way you would like the generated output to be.
+Then once you are satisfied and you ensure it compiles fine, you can backtrack from there and work on the template itself to produce the desired code.
+You can then run the generator and make sure produced code is correct by reloading the sample project in Android Studio and launching a new build.